capasadc/CAPASA/index.md

 ## Who We Are

 We are a non-partisan congressional staff organization designed to provide you with opportunities to meet other Asian Americans and Pacific Islanders on Capitol Hill through professional development seminars, social networking events, and more.
+To learn about the other Tri-Caucus staff associations, click [here](staffassociations.html).

 For general inquiries, please contact us at [capasa.info@gmail.com](mailto:capasa.info@gmail.com).